TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Documentation/BenchmarkFileFormat.md

            InstanceToRegionConstraintMapping END

 **10. design.dcp**
-        This file contains the synthesized netlist checkpoint that is required as an input by the Vivado executable.
+        This file contains the synthesized netlist checkpoint that is required as an input by the Vivado(c) place-and-route executable.